xen-project/xen/docs/misc/xen-command-line.markdown

 Set the logging level for Xen guests.
 Any log message with equal more more importance will be printed.

-The optional `<rate-limited level>` options instructs which severities should be rate limited.
+The optional `<rate-limited level>` option instructs which severities should be rate limited.

 ### hap\_1gb
 ### hap\_2mb
 ### hpetbroadcast